 GIVHAN: Well, I don’t want to be the one to poke holes in the myth — in the mythology.
 But I think that she has — has really captured the imagination of the American people and also internationally.
 But I also think that that is a difficult position to be in, because, in some ways, she’s become less of a real person.
 And more of this sort of aura, practically, that people are projecting all of their desires onto.
 And I think, inevitably, there will come a point when they’re disappointed.

 KING: Robin, anything you would advise the first lady?
-Like would you say, wear hats?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Like would you say, wear hats?Liz Cox Barrett is a writer at CJR.

 GIVHAN: I think the very last thing I would say to her would be to get involved in millinery.
 I think you can only get in trouble.